Philosophy of Humor

 Humor, like other play, sometimes takes the form of activity that would not be mistaken for serious activity.
 Wearing a red clown nose and making up nonsense syllables are examples.
 More often, however, as in the conversational moves above, humor and play are modeled on serious activities.
 When in conversation we switch from serious discussion to making funny comments, for example, we keep the same vocabulary and grammar, and our sentences transcribed to paper might look like bona-fide assertions, questions, etc. This similarity between non-serious and serious language and actions calls for ways that participants can distinguish between the two.
 Ethologists call these ways “play signals.”

-In the other facial display, the lips are relaxed and the mouth open, and breathing is shallow and staccato, like panting.
+In the other facial display, the lips are relaxed, the mouth is open, and breathing is shallow and staccato, like panting.
 This vocalization in chimpanzees is on the in-breath: “Ahh ahh ahh.”
 According to van Hooff, this “relaxed open-mouth display” or “play face” evolved into human laughter.
 The relaxed mouth in laughter contrasts with the mouth in real aggression that is tense and prepared to bite hard.
 That difference, combined with the distinctive shallow, staccato breathing pattern, allows laughter to serve as a play signal, announcing that “This is just for fun; it’s not real fighting.”
-Chimps and gorillas show that face and vocalization during rough-and-tumble play, and it can be elicited in them by the playful grabbing and poking we call tickling (Andrew 1963).
+Chimps and gorillas show that relaxed open-mouth display and vocalization during rough-and-tumble play, and it can be elicited in them by the playful grabbing and poking we call tickling (Andrew 1963).

 As early hominin species began walking upright and the front limbs were no longer used for locomotion, the muscles in the chest no longer had to synchronize breathing with locomotion.
 The larynx moved to a lower position in the throat, and the pharynx developed, allowing early humans to modulate their breathing and vocalize in complex ways (Harris 1989, 77).
 Eventually they would speak, but before that they came to laugh in our human way: “ha ha ha” on the out-breath instead of “ahh ahh ahh” on the in-breath.